wickworks/witchdice/README.md

 - better mobile layout for attacks; right now it gets scrambled
 - sort abilities to end of roll list

+- add some "what the heck is this" description text for each mode

 ##### FEATURES ######
 - dX dice?